kazewong/SelfStudyingGuide/Mathematics/LinearAlgebraDoneRight/Chapter2.typ

   - What is span?
   - What is a basis?
   - What is definition of dimension?

 == Key results

+*Any two bases of a vector space have the same length*

 == Selected Exercises